iann0036/tf-cfn-provider/docs/providers/google/ComputeInstance.md

 `AliasIpRange` - (Optional) An array of alias IP ranges for this network interface.
 Can only be specified for network interfaces on subnet-mode networks.
 Structure documented below.

-### ScratchDisk Properties

-`Interface` - (Optional) The disk interface to use for attaching this disk; either SCSI or NVME.
-Defaults to SCSI.

-### Scheduling Properties

-`Preemptible` - (Optional) Is the instance preemptible.

-`OnHostMaintenance` - (Optional) Describes maintenance behavior for the instance.
-Can be MIGRATE or TERMINATE, for more info, read [here](https://cloud.google.com/compute/docs/instances/setting-instance-scheduling-options).

-`AutomaticRestart` - (Optional) Specifies if the instance should be restarted if it was terminated by Compute Engine (not a user).

 ### AccessConfig Properties

 `NatIp` - (Optional) The IP address that will be 1:1 mapped to the instance's network ip.
 If not given, one will be generated.